 The All-Party Parliamentary Group on Loneliness is a truly cross party group of 16 MPs and Peers who aim to ensure people are supported throughout their life to have the meaningful social connections of their choosing by influencing government policy and practice and legislation.

-Throughout 2020, the All Party Parliamentary Group (APPG) on Loneliness is running a major independent inquiry into loneliness.
-As you may know, before the coronavirus pandemic, one in five people across the UK already felt always or often lonely.
+Throughout 2020, the All-Party Parliamentary Group (APPG) on Loneliness is running a major independent inquiry into loneliness.
+As you may know, before the coronavirus pandemic, one in five people in the UK already felt always or often lonely.

 - Hold government to account and secure a renewed cross-Government commitment to tackling loneliness and its underlying causes